 People who annoy are many; New Jersey Drivers, people who have bullet stickers on their cars, and Notre Dame fans.
 But people who really get my blood boiling are those supporters of government rights over private rights who desire to ban smoking in every single place on Earth.

+I see no problem with a business, be it a restaurant or bar, allowing smoking, or not allowing smoking.
+If a business owner wants to allow smoking, it is his decision.
+If he doesn't want smoking, that is also his decision.
 On the same token it is my decision as a customer to decide where they want to shop and eat.
 But it is doubly true for owners and members of private clubs.
 These are only open to members and cater to certain groups.
 VFW's, American Legions, gun clubs, and other social clubs all fit the bill.
+But there are certain people who won't stop at banning smoking in publc places.
+From the the Boston Herald

 The anti-freedom patrol has a two part strategy to rid public places of smoking.
 First they ban smoking in public places like bars and restaurants.
 Then they pit the owners of those establishment against those of private clubs.
 Then it becomes a fairness issue.